edwardogbalor/mental-wellness-chatbot/README.md

 # mental-wellness-chatbot
-# An Ai comapnion to help navigate sitauions we don't often talk about.
+# An Ai companion to help navigate situations we don't often talk about.